phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 For Skosmos unit tests this configuration was used: https://github.com/NatLibFi/Skosmos/blob/master/tests/fuseki-assembler.ttl where **tdb:location** and **text:directory** settings are the relevant ones.

+## Using text index

+By default Skosmos relies on text index.

 ## Timeout settings